Shipping your puppy

 Are some airlines better than others?

 Yes.
-We have had great experience with United, Alaska and American.
+We have had great experience with United Petsafe.
 They have an outstanding Pet Safe program and give the puppies detailed care during their traveling.
 We do not use Delta, they have a poor reputation with flying Cargo.

 What is the cost break down of what you charge for shipping?

-We charge $350 for shipping.
-This covers the puppies health certificate ($66), the traveling crate ($45 to $65), and the airfare which runs $280 to $290.
+We charge $500 for shipping.
+This covers the puppies health certificate ($90+), the traveling crate ($65+), and the airfare which runs ($290+).
 We do not charge for our gas or time to the vets office or airport.

 Who pays for these things?

 The Buyer covers the cost of shipping.
-The money is sent to me 2 weeks (or sooner) prior to shipping along with the final payment for the puppy and I handle the shipping arrangements.
+The money is sent to me at the time of purchase along with the final payment for the puppy and I handle the shipping arrangements.
 All you do is show up at the airport with your ID and pick up your new baby from the airport, usually in the Baggage Claim area or some airports have their own Cargo department.

 Will my puppy be on a direct flight or will he have to stop somewhere along the way?

 Almost ALL flights leave Reno-Tahoe International and go to that airlines “hub”.
-For United it is usually Denver or LAX, for American it is Dallas, Continentals flights go to Houston, Alaska through Seattle.
+For United it is usually Denver or LAX, SFO, for American it is Dallas, Continentals flights go to Houston, Alaska through Seattle.
 From there an airport employee with collect the puppy, and take him to his next flight.
 During this time he will be offered water.
-The only non-stop flights out of Reno go to Seattle, Denver, LAX, Dallas or Houston.
+There is rarely a non-stop flight out of Reno.

 Have you ever had a puppy not make his connection flight?